lmtaek/comp590_game/README.md

 # comp590_game
-Ongoing project for learning to develop VE through Unity.
+Ongoing project for learning how to develop VE through Unity.